Quercus garryana: Description

 Quercus garryana is typically of medium height, growing slowly to around 80 ft and occasionally as high as 100 ft, or in shrub form to 10 to 15 ft tall.
 The trunks grow to 3 ft thick, exceptionally 5 ft.
 The bark is gray and fissured.
 It has the characteristic oval profile of other oaks when solitary, but is also known to grow in groves close enough together that crowns may form a canopy.
 The leaves are deciduous, 2-6 in long and 1–3 in broad, with 3–7 deep lobes on each side, darker green on top and finely haired below.
 The flowers are catkins.
 The fruit a small acorn (Note: These are often abundant in alternating years.)
 3⁄4–1 in long, rarely 1 1/2 in, and 1⁄2–3⁄4 in broad, with shallow, scaly cups.
 Its fall color is unspectacular, with many trees turning plain brown.

 The Oregon white oak is commonly found in the Willamette Valley hosting the mistletoe Phoradendron flavescens.
 It is also commonly found hosting galls created by wasps in the family Cynipidae.
 'Oak apples', green or yellow ball of up to 5 cm in size, are the most spectacular.
 They are attached to the undersides of leaves.
 One common species responsible for these galls is Cynips maculipennis.
 Another common predator is the oak twig gall wasp (Bassettia ligni), which causes dead twigs and small branches, especially near the tips of branches.
 Its effects are cyclic, with successive years producing highly variable amounts of oak twig die-back.
 Other species create other galls on stems and leaves.
 Shapes vary from spheres to mushroom-shaped to pencil-shaped.

 Individual specimens can grow to around 500 years in age, such as those on Sauvie Island near Portland, Oregon.

+The genus name Quercus comes from Latin meaning "oak tree."

+The Garry Oak (Quercus garryana), also called Oregon white oak, ranges from British Columbia to California.

+The latin scientific name, Quercus garryana, was bestowed by Botanist David Douglas in the early 1800's to honor his friend, Nicholas Garry, an officer in the Hudson Bay Trading Company.

+The Garry oak (Quercus garryana) is one of 20 native oak species found on the Pacific Coast of Northern America, but the only native oak found in western Washington or British Columbia.

 The shrub-like form of Oregon white oak (Quercus garryana var. breweri) growing in serpentine soils in southwest Oregon.

 As the fruit matures, the involucre hardens and becomes a shallow receptacle that contains an acorn.